learn-co-curriculum/dsc-intro-to-sets/README.md

 Where the horizontal lines denote the *cardinality* of a set, which is the number of elements, considering a finite set.

 The formula expresses the fact that the sum of the sizes of the two sets may be too large since some elements may be counted twice.
-For the double-counted elements, one is substracted again.
+For the double-counted elements, one is subtracted again.

 This formula can be extended to three sets, four sets, etc. Imagine you have a third set $R$: